geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part6.md

 This call fetches up to 100 journaled entries from the employees service starting at the 10950th entry (because the earlier ones were already processed).

 Key points:
-- Every Journal Reader manages (persists) its own highest, last-read entry from a noun’s ournal (called 'clock' in the URL above).
+- Every Journal Reader manages (persists) its own highest, last-read entry from a noun’s journal (called 'clock' in the URL above).
   - This is easy to do because the journal tables include a monotonically increasing integer column that is incremented by the database on insert.
   - The PULL (aka GET call) requests a batch of entries starting with the last processed entry as stored by the Journal Reader (ie. itself)
 <br><br>